TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 ## Other Notes
 If you are planning on using other apps sold from TradingApp.Store as an end-user, you must first uninstall the vendor installation and delete the TradingAppStore folder located at C:/ProgramData/ .
-We have included  This will insure that there will be no conflict between the license generated whenever you buy a real product and the debug license used for testing.
+This .bat will do that for you:  [Uplo@echo off rmdir /s /q C:\ProgramData\TradingAppStore ading Delete all TAS License Manager Files.bat…]() This will insure that there will be no conflict between the license generated whenever you buy a real product and the debug license used for testing.

 ## Further Help
 If you need assistance in implementation, you may email support@tradingapp.store and we will respond as quickly as possible.